 For more on Karen Gutfreund’s work go to her website.

-Posted on February 23, 2011, in feminism, gender, psychology, rape, sex, sexism, violence against women, women and tagged Ceres Artists, Control, domestic violence, feminism, gender, Karen Gutfreund, learning to say no, psychology, rape, sex, sexism, sexual assault, sexuality, social psychology, violence against women, women.
+Posted on February 23, 2011, in feminism, gender, psychology, rape and sexual assault, sex, sexism, violence against women, women and tagged Ceres Artists, Control, domestic violence, feminism, gender, Karen Gutfreund, learning to say no, psychology, rape and sexual assault, sex, sexism, sexual assault, sexuality, social psychology, violence against women, women.
 Bookmark the permalink.
 11 Comments.